fumiya-e/AntiCrash/README.md

 - Everyone around your that is not protected will disappear
 - You will see in chat the following message:
   - Blocked crash attempt from 'Player.Name'

+# Do I have to trust you?
+No. The module comes with [auto-updates disabled by default](https://github.com/fumiya-e/AntiCrash/blob/master/module.json#L2), and the code is easily readable.